TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 ---
 ```

-Needless to say that in order to use the plugin, you need to specify your Tawkto siteID in the `_config.yml` file; the latter implies that you need a Tawkto account (which, by the way is free of change).
+Needless to say that in order to use the plugin, you need to specify your Tawkto siteID in the `_config.yml` file; the latter implies that you need a Tawkto account (which, by the way is free of charge).

 ---